 The default settings for both desktop and mobile versions of Google Chrome browser are set in sensible ways.
 When a user lands on a website with push enabled on it, the browser always prompts a new user to “Allow” or “Block” the same from the particular website.
 It prepares two separate lists of the “Allowed” and “Blocked” websites, and serves the alerts as per the preferences.

-Enable push notifications in the Google Chrome desktop browser
+How to turn on push notifications in the Chrome desktop browser

 To enable/disable push notifications in the desktop Chrome, you can follow the below steps-